1987–88 National Division 3

-The 1987–88 Courage League National Division Three was the first full season of rugby union within the third tier of the English league system, currently known as the National League 1.
+The 1987–88 National Division 3 was the first season of the third tier tier of the English rugby union league system, the Courage Clubs Championship, and the first to be sponsored by Courage Brewery.
+It was also the first season of a truly national rugby union league, with the third tier currently known as National League 1.

 Both Wakefield and West Hartlepool won ten matches, lost one and finished on twenty points.
-Wakefield finished as champions due to their superior points difference but neither team was promoted to National Division Two.
-Morley and Birmingham (without a win) finished in the bottom two places and both clubs were relegated to Area League North for the following season.
+Wakefield finished as champions due to their superior points difference but neither team was promoted to the 1988–89 National Division 2.
+Morley and Birmingham (without a win) finished in the bottom two places and both clubs were relegated to the 1988–89 Area League North.
 Almost all clubs in the national divisions reported an increase in attendances.

 Structure

 Each team played one match against the other teams, playing a total of eleven matches each.
 There was no set date for matches, clubs having to arrange the fixtures amongst themselves.
+For this first season there was no promotion to National Division 2 but the bottom two sides would be relegated to either Area League 2 North or Area League South depending on locality.